siberianfox/tinygwiki/Developer-Notes.md

 ### Can't view ASCII strings debugger
 There is a way around this: http://www.avrfreaks.net/index.php?name=PNphpBB2&file=printview&t=105137&start=0

 Add the variable as a quickwatch and append ",c" to it.
-If the var is part of a struct you need the entire reference, e.g. tg.inbuf,c
+If the var is part of a struct you need the entire reference, e.g. tg.inbuf,c  <br>Then add the quickwatch to the watch

 From the Studio6 Help Pages: